 Here are just a handful of the many things that follow from the above.
 (They are included mainly as primary evidence that we truly believe the above points.)

 ...Hebrew scriptures: That there is a plurality to the Godhead is clear from Genesis 1:26 & 11:7.
 Genesis 1:26 reads "And God said, Let us make man in our image, after our likeness" and, sure enough, men too possess a tri-une nature (i.e. we have a body, a soul, and a spirit.
 If you do not believe that the soul is different from the spirit, please see Hebrews 4:12 or 1 Thessalonians 5:23).
 "God is one" (Deuteronomy 6:4) but the Hebrew word "echad" translated "one" means unified, not single.
 The Messiah is the only begotten Son of God and is therefore God too.
 (Which is why the Messiah is indivisible from the "everlasting Father" - see Isaiah 9:5.)

 ...Greek scriptures: Here too, there is only ONE God (Galatians 3:20; Matthew 19:17), but three Persons, viz. the Father, the Word, and the Spirit (1 John 5:7, KJV).
-God-willing, a separate webpage will supply a much fuller treatment of this topic.
+Please see here for a fuller treatment of this topic.

 On the rest of this site, where space is not so limited and proper proofs can therefore be provided, additional beliefs are enunciated.